eth-sri/securify/README.md

 * the code in  the fallback function is currently not analyzed.
 A workaround is to name this function instead.
-* in some cases, a StackOverflowError exception is thrown, due to `computeBranches` being non tail-recursive (but recursive).
+* in some cases, a StackOverflowError exception is thrown, due to `computeBranches` being recursive.
 In most cases, it is enough to increase the stack size using the `-Xss` option of `java`, e.g. `java -Xss1G -jar ...`.
 * libraries are not properly supported